Windy roads to Monjoi

-Cap de Creus is a magical place full of memories of many of our personal experiences, and nowadays it is a natural park where you can find the vineyards of Roca del Crit and from where the dream of making this wine was born.
+Cap de Creus is a magical place full of personal experiences.
+Nowadays it is a natural park where you can find the vineyards of Roca del Crit and from where the dream of making this wine was born.

 It represents the granitic soil on which the Grenache grows in the Cap de Creus area.
 On the other hand, Carignans grow on slate soil in the area of Rabós.

 Working at El Bulli required concentration and constant tension so that everything went perfectly.
 Working as a sommelier in the 5 times appointed best restaurant in the world was a kind of ballet where everyone had to be coordinated so that the experience was like that of Swan Lake.
 How to bear so much tension?
 David had his escape valve.
 When necessary, he left the restaurant for a moment walking along a small path known only to the El Bulli workers and the local people, to a small cliff hidden with a rock that led to the back of Cala Montjoi.
 There, he could scream to release tension.
 It was his Roca del Crit (in catalan “the screaming rock”).

 The most characteristic climatic element of the area is the Tramuntana, a strong wind from the north that can easily reach 120 km/h and something that viticulturists have to keep in mind, because it can influence the production of the vintage.